-Working scale miniature hinges on models or dolls house furniture is not something modelers make often, but they aren't particularly difficult to make using sheet brass or scrap metal from tin cans.
-This tutorial will show you the steps to making a simple hinge which can be modified to make a range of hinge shapes and styles for modeling purposes.
+Working scale miniature hinges on models or dollhouse furniture is not something modelers make often, but they aren't particularly difficult to make using sheet brass or scrap metal from tin cans.
+These are simple steps to make a simple hinge, which can be modified to make a range of hinge shapes and styles for modeling purposes.

-- Sandpaper: For removing any coatings on your metal.
+- Sandpaper: Sandpaper is needed for removing any coatings on your metal.

-- Awl: Or a sewing needle or pin to mark the measurement lines on your metal for the hinge.
+- Awl: Use an awl or a sewing needle or pin to mark the measurement lines on your metal for the hinge.

 Make a Test Piece to Determine Your Measurements

 This tutorial for making a simple scale hinge cuts the sections of the hinge before the metal is rolled.
 This means you don't need to clamp and saw hinge pieces with a jewelers saw but can use metal snips or kitchen shears and simple files.
 To make this type of hinges you do need to determine how deep to cut your metal for the rolled edge.

 - Prepare your strip of metal for the test: Take a clean tin or can, and cut a two-inch long by 1/2 inch wide strip of metal.
 Use a file or sandpaper on a stick to sand off the edges to make them safer to work with.
 Don't worry if your piece of metal is square, just try to avoid having jagged edges.
 If necessary, use a hammer or mallet to flatten the metal.
 Cut a series of long strips, roughly 3/8 inch wide and two inches long from your metal strip.
 If you have a hinge size you want to make, you can cut your metal to slightly larger than the width of the hinge you want.
 Sand or file the edges to round them slightly.